Oakland Center Non-profit Partners

 Each month, the Center highlights a different nonprofit by featuring it in the Center’s printed and electronic materials, providing a table in the courtyard (or on Zoom) for materials and conversation, and sharing information about the group during Center services.

-Applications for the 2024 Program are open.
+Applications for the 2025 Program are open.
 Deadline for applications is Oct.
-18. CLICK HERE for the application.
+27. 2025 Nonprofit nomination form.docx

 2024 NonProfit Partners